Please scroll down for submission guidelines.

 RBRT comprises around 20 reviewers, some of whom are writers themselves, some are editors, active book bloggers or just avid readers.
 Please note: if you wish your book to go on the team list, you may obtain several reviews.
 I do try to make sure that every submission gets picked up by at least one reviewer, but I cannot guarantee this.
 It is, therefore, important that you make your blurb as appealing as possible.
 Please see the tips on getting your book accepted, below.

 Authors should decide how many copies of their book they could donate for a review.
-Accepted formats are e-formats; Mobi , epub, vouchers for Smashwords or Amazon, Gifted books from Amazon.
-When I have accepted your submission, I post the book on the review team list.
+Accepted formats are e-formats; Mobi , epub, (sorry no PDFs) vouchers for Amazon, Gifted books from Amazon.com (please note UK reviewers can no longer accept gifted e-books from Amazon.com to their Uk Amazon accounts for kindle readers) When I have accepted your submission, I post the book on the review team list.
 If a reviewer chooses it, I let you know and give you her email address so that you can email your copy to her.

 Important: We do not offer a 5* only book service.
 It is unrealistic to expect to receive only 4 and 5* reviews; if you look at any of your favourite books you will see that they, too, have a range of ratings.
 We pride ourselves on giving honest, unbiased, balanced reviews, which means that we do not guarantee that all comments will be positive; however, any criticism will be constructive.
 I do not allow reviewers to trash books, and for this reason do not allow less than 3* on this blog.
 If a reviewer feels unable to give a 3* rating, they will decline to finish the book, and I will let you know.